How to Generating DB Specification from Database>

 Refresh document

 10. Let's export the document as a PDF.
-Click on the Export button at the top right of the document editor and then select PDF Document... from the popup menu.
+Click the Export button at the top right of the document editor and then select PDF Document... from the popup menu.

 Export document